moretticb/moretticb.github.io/_posts/blog/2016-07-27-multilayer-perceptron-implementation-in-c.md

 Runtime verbose may guide the user for inserting weights and network inputs in order to obtain the due output.

-You can also use a workbench-like [tool][workbench] I am developing in order to visually build the training mode command:
+You can also use a workbench-like [tool][workbench]{:target="_blank"} I am developing in order to visually build the training mode command:

 <iframe width="600" height="560" src="/mlpcmdgen/index.html" style="max-width: 600px; width: 100%;" frameborder="0"></iframe>